lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _How shall we implement the SMP protocol in PineTime firmware?_

 Fortunately there's an open-source library that implements the SMP protocol: the [__MCU Manager Library__](https://github.com/apache/mynewt-mcumgr).
-More about this in the next section.
+More about this in a while.

 For reference, the generic SMP protocol is [documented here](https://github.com/apache/mynewt-mcumgr).
 The SMP protocol based on Bluetooth LE is [documented here](https://github.com/apache/mynewt-mcumgr/blob/master/transport/smp-bluetooth.md).